Tuufless/FFXIV-Elemental-Raid-Macros/_static/fru/01_fatebreaker.en.md

   <tr>
     <td>
       <p><b>7.</b> The MT's <em>Powder Mark Trail</em> resolves, hitting both
-      the MT and the ST with a large AoE tankbuster.</p>
+      the MT and the closest player (which should be the ST) with large AoE tankbusters.</p>
       <p>At this time, three clones will raise their gunblade <em>(indicated
       by the red targets)</em> to fire a straight line AoE down the middle, leaving two opposite sectors safe.</p>